mdn/content/files/en-us/web/api/rtcpeerconnection/setremotedescription/index.md

     roll back a connection that's either fully established or is in the final stage of becoming connected.
 - `OperationError` {{domxref("DOMException")}}
-  - : Thrown if an error does not match the ones specified here.
+  - : Returned if an error does not match the ones specified here.
 This includes identity validation errors.
 - `RTCError` {{domxref("DOMException")}}
-  - : Thrown with the {{domxref("RTCError.errorDetail",
+  - : Returned with the {{domxref("RTCError.errorDetail",
 		"errorDetail")}} set to `sdp-syntax-error` if the
     {{Glossary("SDP")}} specified by {{domxref("RTCSessionDescription.sdp")}}.
 The
     error object's {{domxref("RTCError.sdpLineNumber", "sdpLineNumber")}} property
     indicates the line number within the SDP on which the syntax error was detected.
 - `TypeError` {{domxref("DOMException")}}
-  - : Thrown if the specified `RTCSessionDescriptionInit` or `RTCSessionDescription` object is missing the
+  - : Returned if the specified `RTCSessionDescriptionInit` or `RTCSessionDescription` object is missing the
     {{domxref("RTCSessionDescription.type", "type")}} property, or no description
     parameter was provided at all.